Let’s do this!!!

 Hyperlinked above is a sample scoring rubric that will be used by the judges.
 Please give extra attention to the following details:

-- Video uploads to YouTube should be complete AND A LINK SUPPLIED VIA THE KENTUCKYCINEMANIA.ORG SITE (SEE PREVIOUS EMAIL) by 1 PM ET (12AM CT) on Friday, April 15th.
+- Video uploads to YouTube should be complete AND A LINK SUPPLIED VIA THE KENTUCKYCINEMANIA.ORG SITE (SEE PREVIOUS CONTEST EMAIL) by 1 PM ET (12AM CT) on Friday, March 23rd.

 - In final product to be judged, make sure not to ID any students names or school/ district names in any way (this should allow for anonymous judging).
 We’ve been told that some YouTube pages identify the team or school.
 As long as the video itself does not, we should be able to accommodate blind judging.

-- Once the video has been successfully posted to YouTube, use the ‘contact’ or ‘contact us’ area of the kentuckycinemania.org web site – at http://kentuckycinemania.org/contact/ – and submit to the web site by Friday, April 15th at 1:00 PM Eastern Time.
-During submission, put your name (as the sponsor) along with the school name in the “Name” field.
-Place your email address in the “email” field and, in the body of the message, include the YouTube link and a note that this is your official Cinemania video submission.
-See example below.
+- Once the video has been successfully posted to YouTube, use the form found below on the kentuckycinemania.org web site – at – and submit to the web site by Friday, March 23rd, 1:00 PM Eastern Time.
+See form below.

 - Use as many of the elements as you can in a creative and interesting way!
 It adds to the fun, plus ‘use of elements’ is a scoring factor for judges.
 (Try to NOT just throw the elements in front of the camera, where it doesn’t make sense or naturally add to the story).